Learn how to make a simple face mask with easy to follow tutorial.

 - Once that wire is up to the top of your mask and in place, you’re going to CAREFULLY sew a close seam to that wire leaving a 1″ opening on each side for the wire to be removed to be replaced or removed for washing.

 Congratulations!
-You have now just completed your reusable face mask.
+You have now just completed your simple reusable face mask with a filter pocket.

 You have now just completed this easy and reusable face mask.
 I have also uploaded a video for this mask answering some frequently asked questions (filters, how to ensure proper fit, how to make a childs pattern etc).
 You can watch that video here: